What are the five stages of palliative care?

 Importance of emotional preparation

-Open Communication: Maintaining open lines of communication with residents and families to discuss changes in the resident’s condition and what they can expect.
+• Open Communication: Keeping residents and families informed about condition changes and what they can expect.

 Adjusting care plans